 I grew up in Attleboro, Massachusetts and went to Colby College for undergrad where I majored in Biology.
 After graduating, I moved to Connecticut where I worked as a middle school science teacher for two years with Teach for America.
 I then spent two years doing more clinically focused work before going to medical school at Brown University.
 I loved the Weill Cornell Primary Care program immediately because of the energy, compassion, and enthusiasm I found in the residents and faculty.
 I'm so excited to be a part of the program because I have the ability and support to explore my interests in primary care which include women's health, patient education, and working with the underserved.
 Apart from medicine, I love traveling, enjoying delicious restaurants, and spending time with my new kittens.

+Hi, I am Erica!
 My family is from Cuba and I grew up in Miami, FL.
 I studied microbiology at the University of Florida and went on to study medicine at the University of Pittsburgh School of Medicine.
-Aside from hospitalist medicine and primary care, my interests include academic medicine and caring for the latino patient population.
-The great sense of community and incredible mentorship is what drew me to applying for the primary care track midway through my intern year at NYP-Cornell.
-I adore serving my Spanish-speaking patients at WCIMA, and I am looking forward to expanding this patient panel at our Federally Qualified Health Center in LIC.
-While not at work, I enjoy musical theater, running through Central Park, checking out new restaurants, and exploring this very special city!
+The great sense of community and incredible mentorship is what drew me to our primary care track; I joined the track during my second year at NYP-Cornell.
+Aside from hospital medicine and primary care, my interests include medical education and caring for the Hispanic patient population.
+I adore serving my Spanish-speaking patients at WCIMA and at our Federally Qualified Health Center in LIC.
+Outside of residency, I enjoy spending time with my puppy, musical theater, running through Central Park, checking out new restaurants, and exploring this very special city!

 Hello!
-I was born in South Korea and grew up in Oregon.
-I studied English and an interdisciplinary major called Science in Society at Wesleyan University in Connecticut.
+I was born in South Korea and grew up in the Great Pacific NW.
+I studied English and an interdisciplinary major called Science in Society at Wesleyan University.
 My path to medicine, however, began during my first ever job wait-staffing at an assisted living center.
-Since then, I’ve been pursuing opportunities to work with older adults and am deeply interested in interdisciplinary and community-based solutions for healthy aging.
-Beyond geriatrics, I am passionate about end-of-life care and advocating for those experiencing homelessness.
-I attended the Albert Einstein College of Medicine for medical school and am overjoyed to be joining the Primary Care family at Cornell.
-I knew from day one that this truly is an amazing place to train and learn.
-The people here are wonderful, and I know I will have the support and mentorship to pursue my interests and thrive.
-Please feel free to reach out with any questions!
+Since then, I’ve been pursuing opportunities to work with older adults and those nearing end-of-life.
+I’m currently thrilled to be applying for a fellowship in Palliative Medicine and am especially interested in interdisciplinary collaborations between Palliative Care and other subspecialties.
+Outside of the hospital, I am passionate about advocating for those experiencing homelessness and finding new ways to stay active.
+This is now my 7th year in New York City, as I was just up the road at the Albert Einstein College of Medicine for medical school.
+I knew from day one that Cornell would be an amazing place to train and continue to absolutely love this program.
+The people and support for learning are phenomenal.
+Please feel free to reach out with any questions at all!

 I grew up in Baltimore and then went to Bowdoin College, where I majored in biology and played on the varsity rugby team.
 During college, I interned at the White House Office of Health Reform to explore my interest in health policy.
 After graduating, I worked at the NIH on hepatitis C clinical trials and stayed in D.C. for medical school at George Washington University, where I was in the health policy track, and fell in love with primary care.

 I was impressed with the numerous opportunities available to me at the NYP-Cornell Primary Care program, including the chance to have my outpatient practice at a Federally Qualified Health Center.
 The faculty and residents have been incredibly supportive and have made me feel right at home.
-During residency, I've continued my interest in health policy and high-value care.
-In my free time, I like to run and bike through Central Park, search for the best ice cream in New York City, and play with my new puppy, Tivvy!
+During residency, I've continued my interest in health policy, high-value care, and writing.
+In my free time, I like to run and bike through Central Park, search for the best ice cream in New York City, and play with my puppy, Tivvy!

 Hi!
 I was born in China, and grew up in a small town near Tampa, FL before venturing out to Southern California for undergraduate at Pomona College, where I studied neuroscience and Japanese language/literature.
 I then spent two years working for a nonprofit organization focusing on community health/education in rural Alabama, before attending UCLA for medical school.
 I chose to apply to primary care programs because I enjoy continuity of care, and wanted specialized training in outpatient medicine.
 NYP-Cornell became my #1 choice after my interview day due to the sense of camaraderie/support I felt during my visit, as well as the individualized curriculum targeted to help prepare you for your future aspirations.
 I am grateful to be able to pursue my residency here at NYP-Cornell, with supportive faculty, wonderful co-residents, and an extremely diverse patient population.
+During residency, I continued exploring my interest in outpatient medicine specifically rheumatology and working with vulnerable populations.
 My hobbies include eating my way throughout the boroughs, cooking/baking, and occasionally exercising to balance it out.
 Please feel free to reach out with any questions!